BolajiAyodeji/bolajiayodeji.com/content/introducing-css-custom-properties-variables.md

 ![](https://cdn-images-1.medium.com/max/800/1*JEnrE7aT2K6vfV0nQlbFIw.png)

-Basically, CSS tells the browser how to display HTML pages.
-Before now, maintaining CSS was a very big problem for bigger projects or complex apps.
-Building reusable components and cleaner styles were hard to achieve in the past years.
+In the past years, maintaining CSS was a very big problem for bigger projects or complex apps as a result, building reusable components and cleaner styles were hard to achieve.

 [CSS Preprocessors](https://guide.freecodecamp.org/css/css-preprocessors/) came
 to solve this problem and have been around for years now (SASS, LESS, e.t.c).